warm-h2/Crypto-Trading-Reverse-DCA/README.md

     * python main.py
 * Or Run _run.bat_ to start the execution

+## How to Run on Ubuntu Server
+* To install Python 3.10 on Ubuntu, follow these steps:
+    * Open the Terminal and run the following command.

+        Update Ubuntu Linux Before Installing Python 3.10
+        ```shell
+        sudo apt update && sudo apt upgrade
+        ```

+        Install Python 3.10 on Ubuntu via APT Command
+        ```shell
+        sudo apt install python3.10
+        ```

+        Verifying the Python 3.10 Installation on Ubuntu
+        ```shell
+        python3.10 --version
+        ```

+        Installing Python Pip on Ubuntu via Python 3.10
+        ```shell
+        sudo apt install python3-pip
+        ```

+        Upgrade Pip to the Latest Version on Ubuntu via Python 3.10
+        ```shell
+        python3 -m pip install --upgrade pip
+        ```
+* To install VS Code on Ubuntu, follow these steps:

+    * Open the Terminal and run the following command.

+        Install VS code using Snap package
+        ```shell
+        sudo snap install --classic code
+        ```
+* Install the required Python packages mentioned in requirements.txt in the root directory using the following command:

+    ```shell
+    pip install -r requirements.txt
+    ```
 ## Notes
 * The logs will be sent to the Telegram channel while the execution is running.
 * If the execution stops for any reason, close the running terminal and positions manually and restart the terminal.